Baker McKenzie: History

 In 2001, the firm employed 3,000 attorneys and garnered $1 billion in revenues.
 In 2005, 70 partners, and other legal staff, from the New York office of disbanding international firm Coudert Brothers joined Baker McKenzie.

+In 2004, Baker McKenzie was the first major law firm to become a Swiss Verein.
+In October 2006, Unilever chose the firm to manage its global trademark portfolio, the largest in the world, with over 160,000 registrations, marking the first time a multinational company outsourced its trademark management to a law firm on such a large scale.

+In July 2013, co-founding partner Russell Baker was named one of American Lawyers top 50 innovators for pioneering ideas and initiatives that changed the world of BigLaw.

-In August 2014, Baker McKenzie revealed it was the first law firm to break through the $2.5bn revenues barrier since the financial crisis, and that it was also the largest firm in the world by headcount.
+In August 2014, Baker McKenzie revealed it was the first law firm to record $2.5 billion in revenues since the 2008 financial crisis, and that it was also the largest firm in the world by headcount.

 The firm's global chair, from 2016, until his death in April 2019, was former London managing partner Paul Rawlinson, who was the 15th chair, and the first British chair of the firm.
-Rawlinson had succeeded Eduardo C. Leite who was chair of Baker McKenzie from 2010 to 2016.
-In September 2019 the Firm announced that Milton Cheng had been elected as the global chair for four years, commenced October 2019.
+Rawlinson who was one of the most high profile international law firm leaders had succeeded Eduardo C. Leite who was chair of Baker McKenzie from 2010 to 2016.
+In September 2019 the firm announced that Milton Cheng had been elected as the global chair for four years, commenced October 2019.

-Baker McKenzie is organized as a Swiss Verein which allows regional profit pools and their related tax, accounting and partner compensation systems to remain separate while allowing strategy, branding, information technology and other core functions to be shared between the constituent partnerships.
-Baker McKenzie is the only Verein that used to be a single partnership.
-All of the other Vereins were created by firms merging.

-After 40 years of existence in the UAE, Baker McKenzie announced to swiftly separate from its Emirati partner, Habib Al Mulla.
-In September 2022, the law firm raised a concern regarding the homophobic Twitter posts by Mulla, whose firm merged with Baker McKenzie in 2013.
-Mulla sparked controversy when he described homosexuality as “ugly” in his tweets.
-Baker McKenzie’s head of investigations Borys Dackiw was temporarily appointed to lead.
-The law firm said it wanted to “ensure and inclusive work environment for all”.
+In September 2022, after 40 years of existence in the UAE, Baker McKenzie announced to swiftly separate from its Emirati partner, Habib Al Mulla.
+The law firm raised a concern regarding the homophobic Twitter posts by Mulla, whose firm merged with Baker McKenzie in 2013.
+Mulla sparked controversy when he described homosexuality as "ugly" in his tweets.
+Baker McKenzie's head of investigations Borys Dackiw was temporarily appointed to lead.
+The law firm said it wanted to "ensure an inclusive work environment for all".

+In June 2025, Baker McKenzie announced that starting in October, London-based partner Sunny Mann would become the firm's new global chair.

+Size and structure

+As of 2022, Baker McKenzie was the largest law firm in the United States by headcount.
+As of August 2018, it was the second largest law firm by headcount and third by revenue.

+For 2015-2022, Reuters ranked the firm first by number of cross-border deals and for the eleventh year in a row the firm was ranked first for deals with emerging market involvement, by both number of announced and completed number of deals.

+Baker McKenzie is organized as a Swiss Verein with regional profit pools and their related tax, accounting, and partner compensation systems remaining separate, while strategy, branding, information technology and other functions are shared between the constituent partnerships.
+Baker McKenzie is the only Verein that used to be a single partnership, while all of the other Vereins were created by firms merging.